 It is hard to believe that this fairytale castle wasn’t constructed in one go.
 Originally, there were 25 little buildings that were constructed on that rocky island.
-With time, all the 25 buildings were merged together to form todays’ spectacular structure.
+With time, all 25 buildings were merged together to form today’s spectacular structure.

 Literally meaning ‘water jet’, Jet d’Eau is a colossal fountain standing on the Geneva Lake in the city of Geneva, Switzerland.
 One of the tallest fountains in the world, Jet d’Eau was originally built to control and release the excess pressure of a hydraulic plant at La Coulouvrenière.
 Very soon, it became a landmark representing the city.

 The 140m-tall fountain throws up water with an incredible force of 200km/h, 1360 horsepower.
-And as it touches the sky to create a plume, days become brighter at Geneva.
+And as it touches the sky to create a plume, days become brighter in Geneva.
 Enjoy a spray as water shoots up high in the sky.
-On special occasions, the fountain is illuminated pink, blue or any other color.
+On special occasions, the fountain is illuminated pink, blue, or any other color.

 One of the major tourist attractions of Switzerland, the Chapel Bridge was originally built in the year 1333 as a defense to protect Lucerne from attacks.
 Though a part of the bridge was destroyed during a fire in 1993, it was subsequently restored.

-The Kapellbrücke is not only the oldest covered wooden bridge but also the oldest existing truss bridge.
+The Kapellbrücke is the oldest covered wooden bridge and the oldest existing truss bridge.
 Today, the bridge serves as the symbol of Lucerne.

-A masterpiece by an Italian architect, Renzo Piano, Zentrum Paul Klee is located in Bern, the capital of Switzerland.
-This piece of creativity was constructed in the year 2005 using steel and glass.
-As the name suggests, Zentrum Paul Klee commemorates the work of Paul Klee, a Swiss- German painter who was highly influenced by different movements in art.
+As the name suggests, Zentrum Paul Klee commemorates the work of Paul Klee, a Swiss-German painter who was highly influenced by different movements in art.
 Every nook of the museum speaks about the vision of Klee of modern art.
-It tells how Klee’s curiosity made him explore different fields of art- design, literature, culture and music.
+It tells how Klee’s curiosity made him explore different fields of art- design, literature, culture, and music.

 Klee had a special relationship with the city of Bern.
 He was born in Münchenbuchsee, just outside Bern.
 It was the place where his first solo exhibition was held in the year 1910.
 This really makes Zentrum Paul Klee, one of the most special attractions of Bern.

-Zentrum Paul Klee houses around 4000 works of Klee, which makes it the world’s largest collection of a single artist.
-The figure is much higher than that present in museums of Picasso, Chagall, and Matisse.
+Zentrum Paul Klee houses around 4000 works of Klee, which makes it the world’s largest collection of single artists.
+The figure is much higher than that present in the museums of Picasso, Chagall, and Matisse.
 Temporary exhibitions of modern and contemporary artists are organized in the museum.

 Featuring a thin blue spire, Fraumünster is the star attraction of Zurich’s skyline and definitely one of the top things to do in Switzerland.
 Overlooking the beautiful Münsterhof square, Fraumünster stands on the left bank.